dondreytaylor/capway-instagram-test/README.md

 ### PROFILE FEED:

 ![Screens-2](readme-assets/2.png)

+### BONUS:
+- Make the images tappable within the profile.
+Tapping the image should bring up a popup
+- Add a UIPanGesture to the popup allowing you to drag it around.

 ## Submitting
 Once you have completed developing the application.
 Open a pull request https://github.com/dondreytaylor/instagram-test/pulls from your branch into master.